what is a midwife?

 Midwifery care is based on a respect for pregnancy as a state of health and childbirth as a normal physiologic process and a profound event in a persons life.
 Midwifery care is holistic by nature, combining an understanding of the social, emotional, cultural, spiritual, psychological and physical impacts of a woman’s reproductive health experience.
 Midwifery upholds the belief that the pregnant person is the expert of their care and the primary decision maker.
 Fundamental to midwifery care is the understanding that a pregnant person's caregivers must respect and support them.
 Midwives hold space for you to experience a safe, dignified and empowering experience throughout pregnancy, birth and the postpartum period.

 continuity of care with small team of midwives

 during all trimesters of your pregnancy, birth and postpartum.
 There is a midwife on call 24/7, and you have the opportunity to meet and develop relationships with each of us during the pregnancy.

 informed choice and being regarded as the expert decision maker.
 We provide you with information in a supportive, non-authoritarian manner to assist you in making decisions about how to approach your pregnancy and birth.
 We find that when women become primary decision makers, it can enhance their experience of childbearing and build confidence and trust.

-It is your choice to give birth either at home/out-of hospital or in the hospital.
-We’ll discuss with you the benefits and disadvantages of both locales and you will decide what is right for you.
+choice of birth place. - either at home/out-of hospital or in the hospital.
+We’ll discuss with you the benefits and disadvantages of both choices and you will decide what is right for you.

-Should the need arise, midwives work in collaboration with other health professionals.
+collaboration with other health professionals, should the need arise.
 We have excellent relationships with other professionals in the community, including our consultants at Squamish General Hospital, Lions Gate Hospital and other lower Mainland facilities.